huggingface/hub-docs/docs/hub/model-cards.md

 - flair
 ```

 If it's not specified, the Hub will try to automatically detect the library type.
-However, this approach is discouraged and repo creators should use the explicit `library_name` as much as possible.
+However, this approach is discouraged, and repo creators should use the explicit `library_name` as much as possible.

 1. By looking into the presence of files such as `*.nemo` or `*.mlmodel`, the Hub can determine if a model is from NeMo or CoreML.
 2. In the past, if nothing was detected and there was a `config.json` file, it was assumed the library was `transformers`.
 For model repos created after August 2024, this is not the case anymore – so you need to `library_name: transformers` explicitly.